alexkoh93/AWS-CSA-Notes-2019/Object-Storage-and-CDN-S3-Glacier-Cloudfront/S3-Glacier/README.md

 ### Storage Tiers

 - **S3 (Normal)**
-	- 99.99% availability, 99.(11 9’s )
+	- 99.99% availability, 99.(11 9’s ) durability
 	- durable, reliable - stored redundantly across multiple devices in multiple facilities and is designed to sustain the loss of 2 facilities concurrently

 - **S3 IA (Infrequent Access)**
 	- Used for data that is accessed less frequently but requires rapid access when needed
 	- Lower fee than S3 but, are charged a retrieval fee

+- **S3 One Zone - IA**
+	- Lower-cost option for infrequently accessed data
+	- Do not require the multiple Availability Zone data resilience.

+- **S3-Intelligent Tiering**
+	- Designed to optimize costs by automatically moving data to the most cost-effective access tier
+	- Without performance impact or operational overhead.

 - **S3 Reduces Redundancy Storage (RRS)**
 	- Designed to provide 99.99% durability and 99.99% availability of objects over a given year.

-- **Glacier (Separate product from S3)**
+- **S3 Glacier (Separate product from S3)**
 	- Very cost effective but used for data archival only
 	- Generally takes 3 - 5 hours to restore from glacier
     - Stores data for as low as .01G a month
-    - Optimized for data that is infrequently accessed and for which retrieval times of 3 to 5 hours are suitable (slow retrieval).
+    - Optimized for data that is infrequently accessed and for which retrieval times from minutes to 3/5 hours are suitable (slow retrieval).

+- **S3 Glacier Deep Archive**
+	- S3's lowerest=cost storage class
+	- Retrieval time of 12 hours is acceptable.

 ### S3 Charges